 There are numerous reasons why we don’t make plastic cutting boards and wouldn’t recommend them.
 The first being sustainability.
 We believe everyone can make an impact on the future of our planet, and that can be as simple as choosing a wood board over a plastic one.
 Not only are you eliminating plastic (big shout out to Mother Earth!), but wood is much more durable and will easily outlive a plastic board when cared for properly.
 The second would be cleanliness.
 Plastic cutting boards easily gouge and scar, which notoriously traps and breeds bacteria, whereas the natural properties of wood cutting boards are known for their ability to stave off harmful germs and food borne bacteria.
 Wooden cutting boards = clean Earth, clean board, and clean body.

-We don’t recommend bamboo cutting boards for a few reasons.
+We don’t recommend bamboo cutting boards for a couple of.

 Reason one: Bamboo is no doubt a sustainable material due to its fast growth, however, it’s not a very durable material to use for cutting boards and will splinter over time.
 Cutting boards made of bamboo are often replaced frequently making it not so eco-friendly after all, and if it’s not landing in the hands of a bamboo processing facility, it is ending up in a landfill somewhere.
 A well cared for wood board will easily outlive any bamboo board for years to come.
 Quality over quantity!